dotnet/runtime/docs/design/coreclr/botr/clr-abi.md

 Managed varargs are not supported in .NET Core.

-Managed/native varargs are [supported on Windows only](https://github.com/dotnet/runtime/issues/82081).
+Managed/native varargs are supported on Windows only.
+Support for managed/native varargs on non-Windows platforms is tracked by [this issue](https://github.com/dotnet/runtime/issues/82081).

 ## Generics